shijiezhou1/ember-auth/README.md

+# Ember-auth

+This README outlines the details of collaborating on this Ember application.
+A short introduction of this app could easily go here.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->